priyakumari02/Edu-Acad/README.md

 # Tech stacks that we used
 HTML, CSS, JavaScript

+# Here are some glimpses of our project both in desktop as well as mobile view

+Desktop view-

+Mobile view-

 # Participation of each member in this project
 We made the video and PPT altogether.
 The project idea was given by each and every member.